akarlinsky/world_mortality/README.md

 RENAP information was obtained as daily deaths from January 1st 2020 to December 31st 2020, and aggregated to ISO year and week.

 ### Hong Kong (monthly)
 Hong Kong Census and Statistics Department:
 2015 to 2018: https://www.censtatd.gov.hk/hkstat/sub/sp160.jsp?productCode=FA100094
 2019 to 2021: Hong Kong Monthly Digest of Statistics, https://www.censtatd.gov.hk/hkstat/sub/sp110.jsp?productCode=B1010002

+On June 2nd, 2021 - We obtained monthly number of deaths in Hong Kong by month of occurrence rather than month of registration, via an email correspondence with [Hong Kong Census and Statistics Department](http://censtatd.gov.hk/).

 ### Iran (quarterly)